evg2108/carrierwave-crop-on-fly/README.md

     gem 'carrierwave-crop-on-fly'

-Also you must add mini_magick gem
+Also you must add mini_magick or rmagick gem

     gem 'mini_magick'

+or

+    gem 'rmagick'

 And then execute: